 I know what you’re thinking: you’re not a salesperson.
 You’re an expert tree surgeon/dentist/writer/all of the above, so you don’t need to worry the other stuff.

 So how can you start thinking like a salesperson and effectively promote your business?
-Here’s our top five tips for small businesses.
+Here are our top five tips for small businesses.

-No one knows your business better than you do.
-As a business owner, you were there when the first idea surfaced, when you made your first sale, when you took on your first employee.
+Nobody knows your business better than you do.
+As a business owner, you were there when the first idea surfaced, when you made your first sale when you took on your first employee.
 Why not use these things to your advantage, and leverage them to tell the story of your company?